This page has paths:

 Title: Veduta in prospettiva della gran Fontana dell’Acqua Vergine detta di Trevi Architettura di Nicola Salvi.
 Signature: Cavalier Piranesi F(ecit).

-Title: Perspective View of the large Fountain of the Acqua Vergine, called the Trevi Fountain [designed] by Nicola Salvi Signature: Made by the Knight Piranesi
+Title: Perspective View of the large Fountain of the Acqua Vergine, called the Trevi Fountain.
+Architecture by Nicola Salvi Signature: Made by Cavalier Piranesi

-With this view, produced more than twenty years after the previous view, Piranesi meets the challenge of representing Rome’s largest façade fountain, which is confined within one of the city’s smallest and most oddly-shaped squares, with an elevated perspective.
+With this etching, produced more than twenty years after the previous view, Piranesi meets the challenge of representing Rome’s largest façade fountain, which is confined within one of the city’s smallest and most oddly-shaped squares, with an elevated perspective.
 The history of the fountain’s design and construction is a story of feuding power, and the result is itself “a spectacular advertising billboard for the performance of papal propaganda” (Krist 445).
 In depicting “perhaps the most overtly scenographic of all examples of Baroque city planning,” Piranesi revels in the theatricality of the fountain’s design (Pinto 1986, 166–67.)
+His etching technique delineates the juxtaposition and merging of the built and natural environment.
 Standing out from the palazzo’s façade, the bright white of the pilasters is echoed, with the addition of movement, in the water below.
 People in the foreground are shrouded in shadow, leaving focus on the life that the water brings from the countryside to the city.
-In other images, Piranesi devotes significant energy and detail, for an architectural illustrator, to the delineation of foliage; here, the sculptural foliage that creeps up the façade of the palazzo appears with similar attention.
+In other images, Piranesi devotes significant energy and detail, for an architectural illustrator, to the delineation of foliage; here, the sculptural foliage that creeps up the façade of the palazzo is rendered with similar attention.
 As much as he seems to delight in the drama of the fountain itself and the urban crowds that surround it, he also takes pains, here and elsewhere, to show what’s happening behind the scenes, in terms of the fountain’s contemporary design and its ancient engineering.

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.